l09dm0zgus/dnserver/README.md

 For adding a domain to block list,add a domain to end of file blacklist , and change address to redirect in noresolved.zone.

+For redirecting DNS client  to another server set port and ip address in file redirect.conf(default ip : 8.8.8.8 , port : 53) .